izaweslie/itemize/README.md

 ### Motivation

-Our idea start with identifying a problem we all had, which was the difficulty of keeping track of items in our homes.
-We developed an outline for an app where the user can create a database of all of their belongings that listed the location of each item.
+Our idea started with identifying a problem we've all had, which was the difficulty of keeping track of items in our homes.
+We developed an outline for an app where the user can create a database of all their belongings that listed the location of each item.
 While figuring out methods for how to log each item, we discovered QuaggaJS, a javascript library for scanning barcodes using a computer or phone camera.
-We also needed an API that would take the UPC number and return info on each item, and we found EANdata would do just that.
-We realized while working on the project that another way the app could be useful was for taking inventory for homeowners or renters insurance.
-In case of an event like a fire or another disaster the homeowner would have a thorough list of all of their belongings they might have possibly lost.
+We also needed an API that would take the UPC number and return info on each item, and the EANdata API would do just that.
+While working on the project, we realized that another way the app could be useful was for taking inventory for homeowner's or renter's insurance.
+In the event of a fire or other natural disaster, the homeowner would have a thorough list of their belongings to present to the insurance companies.

 ### Code Example

-Below is some example code showing how we used QuaggaJS to scan the barcodes:
+Below is some example code showing how we used QuaggaJS to scan barcodes:

 	 startQuagga = () => {
 		console.log("this is", this);